platformsh/platformsh-docs/sites/platform/src/guides/strapi/local-development/local-development-v4.md

          },
        };
        // Option 2.
 Oracle MySQL.
-       // The Oracle MySQL configuration assumes the following in your .platform/services.yaml file:
+       // The Oracle MySQL configuration assumes the following in your {{< vendor/configfile "services" >}} file:
        //
        // dbmysql:
        //    type: oracle-mysql:8.0